Electricity Account Credit

 It was announced in Budget 2025 that all domestic electricity customers will get €250 off their electricity bills.

 The energy credit will be paid in 2 instalments of €125.
-The first payment will be made before the end of 2024, the second will be made in the new year.
+The first payment will be made between 1 November and 31 December 2024.
+The second credit will be made between 1 January and 28 February 2025.

 The Commission for the Regulation of Utilities (CRU) is overseeing the scheme.